outsinre/github-api/README.md

 # Retrieve PRs

-Given two arbitrary revisions, list commits, PRs, PRs without changelog and PRs without the 'cherry-pick kong-ee' label.
+Given two arbitrary revisions, list commits, PRs, PRs without changelog and PRs without CE2EE.

+If a CE PR has neither the 'cherry-pick kong-ee' label nor has cross-referenced EE PRs with 'cherry' in the title, it is HIGHLY PROBABLY not synced to EE.
+This is only experimental as developers may not follow the CE2EE guideline.
+However, it is a quick shortcut for us to validate the majority of CE PRs.

 Ensure `GITHUB_TOKEN` is set in your environment.